keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Work with the director to advance engagement and student involvement on mission trips.
 * Encourage students to use their summer to serve the Lord and help fulfill the Great Commission.
 * Record meetings in HubSpot and log student interactions.
-* Help others in the office with tasks in dead time.
+* Help others in the office with tasks in your spare time.

 ### CGCS Research Fellow - Maggie

 #### Role:
 To tell the history of the CGCS, Southeastern missionary sending, and other missions history.
-This role is an internship/research role with the intent to produce academic quality research and resources for students and the SBC at large.
+This is an internship/research role with the intent to produce academic quality research and resources for students and the SBC at large.

 #### Responsibilities:
 * Tell Southeastern's story in missions history.